secretstartups/handbook/entity/gmbh-germany/index.html.md

 * Team Members with private health insurance will still be required to email leaves@domain a hard copy of their certificate no later than the 4th day of illness.

 ##### Reporting Guidelines
 Team members are still required to report their absence(s) to GitLab, but AU certificates are not required until after the 3rd day of an absence.
-Beginning the first day, team members should enter their time away into PTO by Deel by selecting the label `Out Sick` and notifying their Manager of their absence.
-After 3 days of continuous absences, team members should first notify the Absence Management team (leaves@domain) of their sick leave (including the start and anticipated end date) and then enter the time away into PTO by Deel using the label `Out Sick`.
+Beginning the first day, team members should enter their time away into Time Off by Deel by selecting the label `Out Sick` and notifying their Manager of their absence.
+After 3 days of continuous absences, team members should first notify the Absence Management team (leaves@domain) of their sick leave (including the start and anticipated end date) and then enter the time away into Time Off by Deel using the label `Out Sick`.
 The Absence Management Team will then "call up" the AU certficiate on behalf of the team member.
 * Team Members with private health insurance will still be required to email leaves@domain a hard copy of their certificate no later than the 4th day of illness.

 #### During COVID-19